Mat7585/Projet-Machine-Learning-Prediction-Salaires_NBA/README.md

 I trained and compared two regression models: Linear Regression and XGBoost.

-### Data Transformation Stage
+### Data transformations

 The target variable was highly right-skewed, so I applied a log transformation.
 StandardScaler did not improve the Linear Regression results, and feature scaling was not needed for XGBoost.
 Therefore, I kept only the log-transformed target.

-The proof of the highly right-skewed:
+The histogram below shows the strong right skew of the target variable:
 <img width="1046" height="880" alt="image" src="https://github.com/user-attachments/assets/43c4300e-62e1-4d6d-97ce-9f0da182c3c1" />